 Discounted Cash Flow Analysis.
-Banc of America Securities used financial cash flow forecasts for Chronimed for calendar years 2005 through 2009, as estimated by the management of Chronimed, to perform discounted cash flow analysis.
+Banc of America Securities used financial cash flow forecasts for Chronimed for calendar years 2004 through 2009, as estimated by the management of Chronimed, to perform discounted cash flow analysis.
 In conducting this analysis, Banc of America Securities first calculated the present values of the forecasted unlevered free cash flows of Chronimed.
 Second, Banc of America Securities estimated the terminal value of Chronimed at the end of 2009 by applying multiples to Chronimed's estimated 2009 EBITDA, which multiples ranged from 7.0x to 9.0x.
 Banc of America Securities then discounted the cash flows and terminal values to present values using discount rates ranging from 11.0% to 13.0%.
-Banc of America Securities selected the range of discount rates to reflect cost of equity of 13.9% and cost of debt of 3.4%.
-This analysis did not take into account any potential synergies anticipated from the merger, as the discounted cash flow analysis evaluated Chronimed on a standalone basis without assuming the impact of any synergies being realized after the merger.
+Banc of America Securities selected the range of discount rates to reflect cost of equity of 13.7% and cost of debt of 3.1%.

-This analysis indicated a range of value for Chronimed common stock from \$7.50 to \$9.75 per share.
+This analysis indicated a range of value for Chronimed common stock from \$5.75 to \$7.25 per share.

-Banc of America Securities used financial cash flow forecasts for MIM for calendar years 2005 through 2009, as estimated by the managements of MIM and Chronimed, to perform the discounted cash flow analysis.
+Banc of America Securities used financial cash flow forecasts for MIM for calendar years 2004 through 2009, as estimated by the managements of MIM and Chronimed, to perform discounted cash flow analysis.
 In conducting this analysis, Banc of America Securities first calculated the present values of the forecasted unlevered free cash flows of MIM.
 Second, Banc of America Securities estimated the terminal value of MIM at the end of 2009 by applying multiples to MIM's estimated 2009 EBITDA, which multiples ranged from 7.0x to 9.0x.
 Banc of America Securities then discounted the cash flows and terminal values to present values using discount rates ranging from 11.0% to 13.0%.
-Banc of America Securities selected the range of discount rates to reflect cost of equity of 12.4% and cost of debt of 2.5%.
-This analysis did not take into account any potential synergies anticipated from the merger, as the discounted cash flow analysis evaluated MIM on a standalone basis without assuming the impact of any synergies being realized after the merger.
+Banc of America Securities selected the range of discount rates to reflect cost of equity of 13.2% and cost of debt of 3.9%.

-This analysis indicated a range of value for MIM common stock from \$6.25 to \$8.25 per share.
+This analysis indicated a range of value for MIM common stock from \$9.75 to \$12.50 per share.

 Contribution Analysis.
 Banc of America Securities used the estimates and forecasts for Chronimed prepared by management of Chronimed and for MIM prepared by managements of MIM and Chronimed to review the estimated contribution of each company to the (1) revenue, (2) EBITDA, (3) earnings before interest and taxes, referred to as EBIT, (4) net income and (5) discounted cash flow analysis for each of (a) estimated calendar year 2004, (b) projected calendar year 2005 and (c) projected calendar year 2006, for the combined company.
-This analysis evaluated Chronimed's and MIM's contribution to the combined company on a standalone basis and did not take into account any potential synergies following completion of the merger.
+This analysis did not take into account any potential synergies following completion of the merger.